martimy/Design_Fall_2022/README.md

 Follow these instructions after completing all the lab required configuration steps:

 ### Instructions for Lab 1

-> Note that due to server performance, the configuration check may take a long time.

 1. Clone the main branch of this repository in the home directory:
    ```